$573 Find Cheap Flights from North America to Australia

 • What are the most popular destinations in Australia?

-Based on KAYAK flight searches, the most popular destination is Melbourne (63% of total searches to Australia).
-The next most popular destinations are Sydney (35%) and Brisbane (2%).
+Based on KAYAK flight searches, the most popular destination is Sydney (67% of total searches to Australia).
+The next most popular destinations are Melbourne (27%) and Brisbane (6%).
+Searches for flights to Perth (0%) are also popular.

 Reviews of the top 5 airlines flying from North America to Australia